Skip To Main Content

 Chiswick (local to the school)

-This charming neighbourhood borders the Thames, with housing which includes Victorian cottages, Edwardian terraces and large riverside mansions, on tree-lined streets and riverside paths.
-Chiswick High Street is a good place to find shops, restaurants, and pubs.
+This charming neighbourhood borders the Thames, with housing that includes Victorian cottages, Edwardian terraces and large riverside mansions, on tree-lined streets and riverside paths.
+Chiswick High Street is a good place to find shops, restaurants and pubs.

 Kew (local to the school)

-This neighbourhood is famous for Kew Gardens, the famous Royal Botanical Gardens and World Heritage Site.
-Kew is characterised by large detached, or semidetached houses, as well as riverside residences.
+This neighbourhood is well known for Kew Gardens, the famous Royal Botanical Gardens and World Heritage Site.
+Kew is characterised by large detached, or semi-detached houses, as well as riverside residences.

 Ealing and Acton (local to the school)